yazhou2019/BNTR/README.md

 # Experiments in the paper
 The code for the analyses presented in the paper is located in the "./experiments" directory.
 For the latest version, please refer to the 'Version 4' section.

+In summary, all the code can be found in ./experiments, in which each subdirectory corresponds to a figure or table in the paper.

 ## Version 3 (The previous)
 ### The main paper (The previous)